Adjustable Shoe Storage Bench

 Are shoes cluttering your foyer, mud room, or back hallway?
 This Adjustable Shoe Storage Bench can help solve the clutter and add a spot to sit down while dealing with your kicks!

 UPDATE: I’ve made a new version of this bench which is longer and has 2×2 legs.
 Check it out as well and see which version you like better.
 You can see it at my DIY Entryway Shoe Storage Bench post.
+I’m also including the video for this entryway shoe storage bench below as well!

 I started asking my wife what would make her life easier…other than me doing all the cooking and cleaning.
 One of the things she mentioned was the constant battle for the front foyer.
 We have 3 little ones and they love to rip off their shoes when they come inside and toss them on the ground.
 Okay, okay…I’ve been known to do that myself a time or two or twenty.
 Having 5 people’s shoes chilling out in the foyer is hard to keep orderly and when company is over it really adds to the clutter.